 I have found the holy grail mix when it comes to hair and body butter and so I’m sharing it with you today.
-Raw shea butter is transformed into a luxurious, rich, creamy butter, perfect to use on your hair to seal in moisture.
+Raw shea butter is transformed into a luxurious, rich, creamy whipped shea butter, perfect to use on your hair to seal in moisture.
 I also use it on my skin to seal in moisture after a shower.
 The best part is the adaptability, you get to choose the scent and creaminess and control the ingredients of this multi-purpose whipped butter recipe.

 This is in my small magic bullet cup, which I have on hand just for making my hair and skin butter.
 Once you’re done blending and you’ve bottled your mix, it will thicken up some as it settles so always try and get it just a little runnier than you’d want.

 Using up my old lotion bottles.

 My hair mix has pretty much the same ingredients with the exception of the coconut oil.
 I don’t want that to get onto my face as it causes me to break out so I leave it out.
 Cold-pressed, raw coconut oil is touted as great for skincare so don’t be afraid to try it out on your face or in your hair and see if it works for you.
 Everybody has a different experience but it’s a no-go above my neck, unless I am washing it out.

 My hair butter went right back into this container.
 This is a 32oz container of shea butter that lasts me about 6 months.
 Give this a try!
 Even if you’re simply whipping the shea with coconut oil or olive oil, that in itself is a phenomenal healing, all-natural product that you made yourself.

 This butter is luxurious, lasts all day, and makes my skin feel so soft and supple.
 It is a little heavy, so perfect for fall and winter months.
 I live in Jamaica and use it year-round on my hair because it loves it!
 I only use it on soaking wet hair right after I’ve applied my leave-in moisturizer to seal in all that goodness.